-What do the Conditions of Entry look like?
+What do the competition conditions look like?
 The rules consist of a number of simple clauses that can be printed as desired, for example inserted onto packaging or into a magazine.

-What do you need to do to use the Competition Rules examples?
+What do you need to do to use these conditions?

 - Identify which example of competition rules applies to you.
 Read them and make any changes as you may require.
 Ensure that all the details are completed.

 - If the CPA applies to the competition, make sure that you have complied with all the legal requirements.

 If the competition is a promotional competition the Consumer Protection Act will likely apply.
 The Lotteries Act may also be applicable in some instances.
 It is recommended that you obtain advice from an expert before you organise a competition.